-- Section 4.
+Section 4.
 In those cases where an employee relocates from one geographical work location to another for Commonwealth employment, the employee will be entitled, upon request, to a leave of absence without pay for up to five days.
-Such requests shall be approved subject to management's responsibility to maintain efficient operations. - Section 5.
+Such requests shall be approved subject to management's responsibility to maintain efficient operations.

+Section 5.
 After completing one year of service, an employee may be granted a leave of absence without pay at the sole discretion of the Employer for educational purposes.
 Such leave shall not exceed one year and shall not be granted more than once every four years.
-Where an employee has been granted an approved leave of absence without pay for educational purposes the employee will have the right to return, upon the expiration of such approved leave of absence without pay for educational purposes, to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 29, Seniority. - Section 6. a.
-After completing one year of service, permanent employees shall be granted, upon written request, up to six months of sick leave without pay with benefits, on a rolling twelve month year basis, provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave.
+Where an employee has been granted an approved leave of absence without pay for educational purposes the employee will have the right to return, upon the expiration of such approved leave of absence without pay for educational purposes, to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Article 29, Seniority.

+Section 6. a.
+After completing one year of service, permanent employees and UC Claims Intermittent Intake Interviewers shall be granted, upon written request, up to six months of sick leave without pay with benefits, on a rolling twelve month year basis, provided the employee has at least 1250 hours of actual work time within the twelve months preceding the commencement of the leave (900 hours for permanent part-time employees).
 If the illness or disability is due to a serious health condition as defined by the Family and Medical Leave Act, leave shall be granted for less than two consecutive weeks.
 The request, which shall be submitted in advance of the leave if circumstances permit, shall include proof of illness or disability in the form of a doctor's certificate and shall state a prognosis and expected date of return.
 UC Claims Intermittent Intake Interviewers must be in compensable status when the leave is requested.
 If requested and properly documented as medically necessary, leave under this Section shall be approved on an intermittent or reduced-time basis during the first twelve weeks of absence per rolling twelve month year.
-After twelve weeks of absence, whether taken intermittently, on a reduced-time basis, or continuously, subsequent leaves in the rolling twelve month year shall not be approved for periods less than two consecutive weeks. - b.
+After twelve weeks of absence, whether taken intermittently, on a reduced-time basis, or continuously, subsequent leaves in the rolling twelve month year shall not be approved for periods less than two consecutive weeks, except as described in Subsection 6.d. below.
+For eligible permanent part-time employees, both the six month and 12 week entitlements provided by this Subsection will be pro-rated based on the employee's percentage of full-time regular hours worked.

+b.
 Employees shall be required to use all accrued paid sick leave upon commencement of sick leave without pay.
 Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
 Employees shall not be required to use annual, personal, compensatory or holiday leave upon the commencement of sick leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement.